sakai-memoru/json2csv-sample/README.md

 Overview
 --------------------------------
-sample for using json2csv and flat module.
+sample for using json2csv module.

 Description
 -------------------------------